 An S&OP implementation requires many changes, not the least behavioural change.
-However, there are different behavioural change requirements during S&OP maturity stages.
-In four posts, four coaching phases will be explained to support leaders with behavioural change in different S&OP maturity phases.
+However, there are different behavioural change requirements during a journey to S&OP excellence.
+These behavioural changes often require coaching to be addressed properly.
+In four posts, four coaching phases will be explained to support leaders with behavioural change required to reach S&OP excellence.
 These are; Coach to change, coach to sustain, coach for excellence and coach for vision & culture.
 In this post; coach for excellence.

 To start coaching for excellence, it is useful to have a proven and objective behavioural measurement as benchmark and conversation starter.
 Furthermore, we need a coaching method to give structure to the conversation and guide the individual change process.